4.12 Evaluation of Faculty

 4.12.2.1.1 Advising Students

 Academic advising has both developmental and prescriptive aspects.
 Developmental advising assists students in making the transition to higher education and making the transition from college to the world of work and/or continuing education.
-Prescriptive advising helps students understand the requirements of academic programs and the regulations of the College so they can take advantage of the many educational opportunities offered.
+Prescriptive advising helps students understand the requirements of academic programs and the regulations of the College and become aware of the many educational opportunities offered on and off campus.

 4.12.2.2 SCHOLARLY RESEARCH AND CREATIVE WORK